 - 12. The auditor shall have an understanding of the entity and its environment, including its internal control, as it relates to the preparation of both annual and interim financial information, sufficient to plan and conduct the engagement so as to be able to: - a) Identify the types of potential material misstatement and consider the likelihood of their occurrence; and - b) Select the inquiries, analytical and other review procedures that will provide the auditor with a basis for reporting whether anything has come to the auditor's attention that causes the auditor to believe that the interim financial information is not prepared, in all material respects, in accordance with the applicable financial reporting framework. - 13.
-As required by ISA (UK) 3156, the auditor who has audited the entity's financial statements for one or more annual periods has obtained an understanding of the entity and its environment, including its internal control, as it relates to the preparation of annual financial information that was sufficient to conduct the audit.
+As required by ISA (UK) 315, the auditor who has audited the entity's financial statements for one or more annual periods has obtained an understanding of the entity and its environment, including its internal control, as it relates to the preparation of annual financial information that was sufficient to conduct the audit.
 In planning a review of interim financial information, the auditor updates this understanding.
 The auditor also obtains a sufficient understanding of internal control as it relates to the preparation of interim financial information as it may differ from internal control as it relates to annual financial information. - 13-1.
 As part of the understanding described in paragraph 13, the auditor has also obtained an understanding of the entity's selection and application of accounting policies, including the reasons for changes thereto, and evaluated whether the entity's accounting policies are appropriate and consistent with the applicable financial reporting framework.
-In planning a review of interim financial information, the auditor updates this understanding, taking into account that the applicable financial reporting framework may have additional requirements relating to the preparation of interim financial information.7
+In planning a concern when preparing interim financial information.
+Other financial reporting frameworks may not contain an explicit requirement for management to make a specific assessment of the entity's ability to continue as a going concern when preparing interim financial information.
+Nevertheless, as described in ISA (UK) 570, paragraphs 3 and 4, where the going concern basis of accounting is a fundamental principle in the preparation of financial statements, the preparation of the interim financial information requires management to assess the entity's ability to continue as a going concern even if the financial reporting framework does not include an explicit requirement to do so.
+When conducting this assessment for the purposes of preparing interim financial information, management may make use of the previous assessment made for the purposes of preparing the annual financial statements, updated to take account of factors arising since that assessment, or prepare a new assessment.